dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 eloquently in the *Antifragile* section on "How Fat Tony Got Rich ...
 And Fat".

+Occams Razor dictates that first, second and third order effects can only be anticipated as conditional probabilites, where the lower order effects must be attained and become stable in order for higher order strategic calculations to become signficant.
+Because of this, even artificial entities need to keep it simple, with exceptions where racheting up sophistication results in unparalleled advantage.

 It is this asymmetry in the computing power and available information to artificial entities that makes their social mechanics and the dynamics of their multiplicity so intriguing.
 Will AI's prefer to join